Leadership Formation Courses

 An exploration of the concepts of Christian spiritual formation as it may be understood through the arts, including the study of spiritual formation, the viewing of art from various historical periods, and the analysis of the spiritual impact of the arts.
 The course seeks to provide an arena for dialogue between theology, the arts (visual as well as other art forms), and worship as appraised within a biblical frame.
 The student will participate in artistic and creative experiences based on their own interests, skills, and abilities.
 Travel to local places of artistic interest is a part of the class.
 (This course may substitute for P1115 Spiritual Formation.)

-P1411 Introduction to Preaching/Communication
+P1411 Introduction to Preaching

 This course is an introduction to basic concepts of sermon preparation and presentation.
 Lectures, workshop experiences, manuscripting, exercises in voice and speech, and delivery of messages are utilized to sharpen the student’s communication skills.
+(This course is cross listed with and may substitute for E1211 Public Speaking for Christian Educators.)

 P2412 Strategic Preaching for Growing a Healthy Church